As a keen cyclist, you’ll already be familiar with the benefits of cycling, but you may not be aware of the amazing benefits of e-bikes.

 Isn’t having an e-bike cheating?

-Is it easy to charge?
+Is an e-bike easy to charge?

 Are there different types of e-bikes?

-Unsurprisingly, a mountain e-bike has all the features of a normal mountain bike with the usual rugged, sturdy frame and bigger tyres.
+Unsurprisingly, a mountain e-bike has all the features of a normal mountain bike with the usual sturdy frame and bigger tyres.
 The only difference is the motor that’s going to get you up and down that trail even quicker.

 I’m guessing I can’t go out if it’s raining because of the battery?

 If you’re considering an e-bike, you’re probably questioning whether an e-bike can get wet.
 After all, won’t the water damage the electrical components?

 This is a common-held misconception about e-bikes.
 The battery and power components on an e-bike are completely sealed and secure so if you’re happy to go out in all weathers, so is your e-bike!